Founder and President

 Senior Director, Emeritus Board

 Nancy is a Senior Director and member of Shared Hope’s Emeritus Board.
 Nancy has long been active in the movement against sex trafficking and has worked alongside Linda Smith, founder of Shared Hope International, since 2002.
 Nancy’s diverse responsibilities include speaking, writing, training, donor interactions, restorative shelter initiatives, and partner relationships.
 Since 2008, she has been a member of the Maryland Human Trafficking Task Force Victim Services Committee.
 She served as chair of the task force’s Legislative Committee in 2012 and 2013 and received the Governor’s Service Award for Volunteerism in 2013 for her leadership in that role.
-Nancy is pursuing her Masters in Social Work.
+Nancy received her Masters in Social Work in December 2014.

 Read Full Bio